filipmeszaros/JavaCourse/README.md

 1. Install an IDE (Recommended: IntelliJ IDEA)
 1. Install Java JDK (Download from: https://www.openlogic.com/openjdk-downloads)
 1. Clone git repository of this project to your local drive (or download it as zip archive)
-1. Open file *pom.xml* as a Idea Project
+1. Open file *pom.xml* as an Idea Project
 1. Download maven plugins
    - automatically by IDE
-   - manually by reloading maven project
+   - manually by reloading maven project (Maven > Reload All Maven Projects)
-1. Build project
+1. Build project (Build > Build Project)
 1. Optional for Selenium UI tests - set up WebDriver
    - download ChromeDriver WebDriver from *https://chromedriver.chromium.org/downloads* (or WebDriver for your preferred browser)
    - edit path of downloaded webdriver in file *settings.properties*